JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 use the *Gradle* tool window and use the refresh action from the context menu.

 At that point, we shall be able to compile and run the project.
-Let's click on the `App` run configuration to have our project running either on a real Android Device or in the emulator.
+Let's click on the `App` run configuration to have our project running either on a real Android Device or on the emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})
-And so we see the Application running in the Android emulator:
+We shall see the Application running in the Android emulator:

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/android-emulator-hello-app.png') }}){: width="30%"}